Additionally, internal on-disk tables are in the Aria table format instead of

 There are also some new options to

-TRANSACTIONAL= 0: Off by default, if set to
+TRANSACTIONAL= 0: Not set by default, if set to

-1, tables will be transactional, meaning all changes are logged to a transaction log, synced at the end of the statement.
+1, tables will be transactional, meaning all changes are logged to a transaction log, and synced at the end of the statement.
 This will marginally slow down writes and updates, but makes the table crash-proof, so that if the server dies before the statement ends, all changes will roll back to the state at the beginning of the statement.
-TRANSACTIONAL=1 also needs up to 6 bytes more for each row and key to store the transaction id (to allow concurrent insert's and selects).
+This also needs up to 6 bytes more for each row and key to store the transaction id (to allow concurrent insert's and selects).
 If left unset, tables may still be transactional (see below).